MicrosoftDocs/dynamics365smb-docs/archive/SetupAndAdministration/admin-walkthrough-configuring-ui-for-the-order-processor-profile.md

 #### To check the user interface of a test user

 1. Create a test user and assign the same permission set to the user who order processors in your company have.
-For more information, see [How to: Create Microsoft Dynamics NAV Users](../How%20to:%20Create%20Microsoft%20Dynamics%20NAV%20Users.md).
+For more information, see [Create Microsoft Dynamics NAV Users](../How%20to:%20Create%20Microsoft%20Dynamics%20NAV%20Users.md).

 2. Log on using the credentials of the test order processor.